MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/certificates-and-trust.md

 - **Independent configurability** The automatic update mechanism for trusted and untrusted certificates are independently configurable; you can use the automatic update mechanism to download only the untrusted CTLs and manage your own list of trusted CTLs.
 For more information, see [Registry settings modified](configure-trusted-roots-disallowed-certificates.md#registry-settings-modified).

+Automatic update functionality also can be disabled if necessary.
+See [Workflow: PKI Client: Certificate Root Update Program - Overview (visualstudio.com)](https://supportability.visualstudio.com/WindowsDirectoryServices/_wiki/wikis/WindowsDirectoryServices/414078/Workflow-PKI-Client-Certificate-Root-Update-Program) for more information.

  See [Configure Trusted Roots and Disallowed Certificates](configure-trusted-roots-disallowed-certificates.md) for guidance in installing the software updates on supported operating systems discussed in this article.

 ## Related content